 Title: Asset To Vendor Security for Energy Critical Infrastructure

-This presentation by Fortress Information Security will define, explore, and answer common questions on the ways Software and Hardware Bills of Materials can be used to analyze supply chain security and product vulnerabilities of energy technologies.
+This presentation by Fortress Information Security defined, explored, and answered common questions on the ways Software and Hardware Bills of Materials can be used to analyze supply chain security and product vulnerabilities of energy technologies.
 Research into approximately 400 products commonly used by energy operators and other critical infrastructure companies found approximately 3,000 open-source components.
 90% of these software packages contained code contributions from Russian and Chinese programmers, which were on average 2.25 times more likely to contain vulnerabilities than those authored by Western contributors.

 Fortress has found that bills of material-based vulnerability analysis are 10 to 20 times more effective than traditional scanning.
-Fortress’ presentation will include a closer look at how Federal Regulation will compel a multitude of organizations to disclose SBOMs and other third-party risks as part of their standard Vulnerability Management procedures.
-In doing so, Fortress will explain how the logical inclusion of Hardware Bills of Materials (HBOMs) must become an inevitable part of this permanent shift in standard vulnerability and patch management best practices.
+Fortress’ presentation includes a closer look at how Federal Regulation will compel a multitude of organizations to disclose SBOMs and other third-party risks as part of their standard Vulnerability Management procedures.
+In doing so, Fortress explains how the logical inclusion of Hardware Bills of Materials (HBOMs) must become an inevitable part of this permanent shift in standard vulnerability and patch management best practices.

-The audience will learn why Software and Hardware Bills of Materials are essential tools in analyzing the risk of their suppliers and product vulnerabilities within critical infrastructure.
+The audience learned why Software and Hardware Bills of Materials are essential tools in analyzing the risk of their suppliers and product vulnerabilities within critical infrastructure.

 Tobias Whitney, Vice President of Energy Security Solutions at Fortress

 Tobias Whitney’s distinguished career as an acknowledged leader in control systems security solutions, with more than 25 years of critical infrastructure security experience, makes him a widely respected expert in the design and implementation of best-of-breed security solutions and the management of technology risk.